colinleroux/laravelspatie/README.md

 I am a novice with Livewire as you will see but there are a few humble components.

-As this stands you need to understand that the permissions are created via the db seeder
+Please be aware that although you can create permissions and assign them to roles and eventually users in the dashboard, they have no meaning until this middleware is applied either in the routes (web.php routes) file or in the controllers constructor

-in the dashboard you can create new users, create new  roles and assign the roles to users.
+The roles and permissions created in the initial setup via the seeder and listed below - but remember they are useless until they are applied!!!!

 The permissions at the moment are :